menandmice/micetro_docs/guides/implementation/ldap_user_auth.rst

 Using LDAP with Central Running on Windows
 ------------------------------------------

-To use LDAP with a Men&Mice Central server running on Windows, Python must be installed for all users.
+To use LDAP with a Micetro Central server running on Windows, Python must be installed for all users.
 See :ref:`central-python-ldap`.